stelzinga/MF/Management_Framework.md

 Through its deliverables Leading contributes to the following in Operations: Staff and Suppliers.
 ________________________________________
 ## Controlling
 Controlling establishes *how well it was done*.
 Within Operations, Controlling establishes that the Operations' Results are achieved as per Planning given the Organisation and after Leadership having been applied.
 It is backward looking in its approach.
+The focus of Controlling is on Results within Operations.

 This fourth Management Function continuously measures Results versus the Benchmark determined in Planning, and adjusts where necessary through the other Management Functions: Planning, Organising and Leading.